-Today’s market for healthy, privately held companies still favors sellers.
-There is a record amount of buyer cash looking for a home and a limited supply of quality companies.
-If you’re considering a sale this year or in 2023, now is the time to get prepared.
+If you’re considering a sale this year or in 2024, now is the time to get prepared.
 Start by checking these critical deal success factors:

-- Obtain a realistic value range.
+1. Obtain a realistic value range.
 You should have an understanding of the value range for your business and ways you can increase such value.
-In addition, you should confirm that such value will meet your financial objectives.
+In addition, you should confirm that this value will meet your financial objectives.

-- Build an experienced M&A deal team.
-An M&A advisor with broad knowledge of the transaction process and a strong track record of selling companies to a range of buyers is key.
-You’ll also need a tax advisor and an attorney with a solid background in M&A.
+4. Build an experienced M&A deal team.
+An M&A advisor with a strong track record of selling companies in your value range and who can reach the right buyers domestically and internationally is key.
+You’ll also need a tax advisor and a corporate attorney focused on M&A.

-- Select managers for an internal deal team.
-All operating shareholders should be involved in the sale process and it’s also advisable to enlist the support of one or two senior financial or key employees.
+5. Select managers for an internal deal team.
+All operating shareholders should be involved in the sale process, and it’s also advisable to enlist the support of one or two senior financial or key employees.
 With guidance from your M&A advisor, this can be done skillfully at the right time in the process.